 Click for article summary...

 The article argues that traditional change management approaches are no longer sufficient in an era of continuous disruption.
-Organizations must move from episodic transformation programmes to ongoing reinvention.
+Organisations must move from episodic transformation programmes to ongoing reinvention.
 This requires new leadership capabilities, faster decision making, greater adaptability, and the ability to integrate technological change – especially AI – into the core of how change happens.

 click to return...